hitokiri-mata/katacoda-courses/kubernetes-containers/distillation/step5-single-stage-slim.md

 `time docker run $REGISTRY/listdir-a-sss:0.1.0`{{execute}}

-Run it a a few more times and see what the average time and variance is.
+Run it a few more times and watch the average time and variance.
 It should take about 1 second, +/- 1/3 of a second.

 Compare this time to running the application natively.
 It adds some latency to get the application to start.
 This is the cost of starting the container.
 However, we now have much more control over the environment including the OS and the JRE version.